Professional TN Visas for Canada and Mexico Citizens

-Mexican and Canadian professionals may qualify for TN admission to the U.S. Mexican professionals must apply for a visa at a U.S. consulate or embassy in Mexico; Canadian professionals can present the same information to a Customs and Border Protection officer at their port of entry, and need not apply in advance for a visa.
+Mexican and Canadian professionals may qualify for admission to work in professional occupations in the United States.
+While Mexican professionals must apply for a visa at a U.S. consulate or embassy in Mexico to obtain the visa; Canadian professionals can present the same information to a Customs and Border Protection officer at a Class A port of entry, and need not apply in advance for a visa.

 - Medical professionals and allied professions, including nutritionists, pharmacists, medical laboratory technicians, and therapists